Hire The Law Firm That Keeps

 It’s not about fraud or misrepresentation.

 It’s about a car that just won’t cooperate—despite repeated, documented repair attempts.
+Repeated warranty repairs that fail to resolve the issue are a key trigger for lemon law protection.

 Why Does the Legal Difference Matter?